kalisohn/CloneBehave/README.md

 # Clone Behave!
-Enables a very fast deep clone engine for C#
+Enables a performant and flexible deep clone engine for C#

 ## Introduction